Updated: May 28, 2020

 By default, media associated to Versions is uploaded directly to Amazon S3 in the supported regions and transcoded in AWS.
 This default option can be disabled, causing the Version Media to be uploaded like file attachments, and will be transcoded onto our production servers in TierPoint and asynchronously uploaded to Amazon S3.

 Each site has its own database which runs on one of our four PostgreSQL database server clusters.
-Each database server cluster consists of one master and one slave that are continuously replicated, and one warm slave running in AWS.
+Each database server cluster consists of one primary and one replica that are continuously replicated, and one warm replica running in AWS.

 Data retention period for application data